Eberhard Fraas: Life

 August Rothpletz (1853−1918) and Paul Groth.
 Here, he received his Ph.D. in 1886 with a dissertation about Jurassic starfish.
 His geological work enabled him to publish the first coherent account about the history of the Alps.

-In July 1888, he received his Habilitation (second Ph.D.) from Munich University, and in 1891 became an assistant at the State Museum of Natural History Stuttgart.
+In July 1888, he received his Habilitation (second Ph.D.) from the Ludwig-Maximilians-Universität München, and in 1891 became an assistant at the State Museum of Natural History Stuttgart.
 In 1894, he became curator of its geological, paleontological and mineralogical departments.
 In that capacity, he was responsible for a multitude of geological maps of his native Swabia.
 Many of these were published in co-operation with Wilhelm Branco (who would later change his name to Wilhelm von Branca).
 Fraas was also curator of Friedrich Alfred Krupp's mineral collections, and taught him from 1898 to his death in 1902.

 Trips to Spain, Sardinia, Italy, the Balkans, the west of North America (1901), Egypt and Syria (1897 and 1906) and finally to German East Africa (1907) broadened his view and filled the museum with new acquisitions.

 His discovery of dinosaurs in East Africa would spawn many expeditions to the Tendaguru, first by the Berlin Museum für Naturkunde, and by British institutions once the Germans had lost control of the colony after World War I.

-Fraas died unexpectedly on March 6, 1915, in Stuttgart, from dysentery which he had caught while in East Africa.
+Fraas died unexpectedly on 6 March 1915 in Stuttgart from dysentery which he had caught while in East Africa.